Addy van den Krommenacker: Wedding Dresses

-Addy van den Krommenacker is well known for his wedding dresses: feminine designs with often delicate lace work and embroideries.
+Addy van den Krommenacker is known for his wedding dresses: his style is feminine with often delicate lace work and embroideries.

-Yolanthe Cabau van Kasbergen, the wife of footballer Wesley Sneijder, was wearing a salmonpink dress covered with paillettes from Addy on the evening of her wedding.
+Yolanthe Cabau van Kasbergen, the wife of footballer Wesley Sneijder, was wearing a salmon Addy dress covered with sequins on the evening of her wedding.
 In 2007, Addy designed a wedding dress for Truus van Gaal, wife of soccer trainer Louis van Gaal.
-Addy also designed the weddingdress for Stephanie Rijkaard wife of footballer Frank Rijkaard.

-The gown Addy designed for television and musical star Chantal Janzen got a lot of attention in the world of media and musical.
+Addy also designed the wedding dress for Stephanie Rijkaard, wife of footballer Frank Rijkaard.
+Addy's wedding dresses for television and musical star Chantal Janzen and Bettina Bakkum-Holwerda were included in the top 10 wedding dresses by the Dutch magazine Jan.

 Royal honours

 Addy had been appointed by Queen Beatrix as Knight in the Order of Orange-Nassau.

-After several designs for Princess Irene of the Netherlands, Princess Mabel of Orange-Nassau and Princess Aimée van Oranje and other members of the Dutch Royal Family, Addy had been asked to design the wedding gown for Princess Carolina of Bourbon-Parma, for which he was allowed to use the lace of the original wedding dress of her mother, Princess Irene, worn on her wedding day some 50 years ago.
+After several designs for Princess Irene of the Netherlands, Princess Mabel of Orange-Nassau and Princess Aimée van Oranje and other members of the Dutch royal family, Addy had been asked to design the wedding gown for Princess Carolina of Bourbon-Parma, for which he was allowed to use the lace of the original wedding dress of her mother, Princess Irene, worn on her wedding day some 50 years ago.
 Carolina's grandmother, Queen Juliana of the Netherlands gave her that lace, of which Balmain created a wedding dress.

 During the inauguration of King Willem-Alexander of the Netherlands on 30 April 2013, he designed dresses for Princess Margriet, Princess Irene, Princess Aimeé, Princess Annette and Princess Magarita of Bourbon-Parma.